 My name is Patrick, I’m 38 years old and I waited 36 years before planting my first seed.
-Since then, I'm enjoying & sharing my passion for Urban Gardening & for growing my own organic food on my balcony.
+Since then, I'm enjoying & sharing my passion for Urban Gardening and I love to grow my own organic food on my balcony.
+So, learn how to grow food with me!

 I was born & raised in France, always lived in urban areas, such as Paris, Amsterdam & now Berlin.
 Probably just like you, I did not know a lot about Nature, apart from some holy week-end escapes in the French countryside, from where my beloved grandparents really educated me to enjoy fresh, tasty & great organic food.